Saamoz/eleventy-blog/src/posts/competition.md

 I like to take things slow, and I took my tournament game as slow as I could.
 It was almost a meditative experience; I was worried about my attention wandering but actually thinking through every move to the best of my capability was thrilling!
 I sure wasn't doing that over my lunchtime games.
 Time passed faster than it ever did before while playing a game, and that's when I felt it.
 The thrill of competition rising up once again.
 That's when I knew I wouldn't be able to put this game down anytime soon.

 I lost my game of course.
-I was playing against a much better player than me, and at least I learned a lot.
-But, after that we, I won my next game at the next meet!
+I was playing against a much better player than me, and despite learning a lot I didn't have much of a chance.
+But, after that, against all my expectations I somehow managed to win my next game at the next meet!
 It was an amazing feeling to emerge triumphant; I felt powerful.
+Even though the tournament was relatively casual, as tournaments go, I decided I wanted more.
+Maybe this could be my next Starcraft 2.

+For me, this was the triggering moment where Chess turned from a pastime into a passion.
+Suddenly, I was willing to study, read, and practice regularly because I really do believe I have potential.
+That cycle of growth and

 ## :x Inspiration